BlueSocksFFF/Theatre-Text-Generation/README.md

  - Takes in a one word audience suggestion as its 3rd argument.
 You must give an audience suggestion when calling main.py

- - Can also be used to send text to the Avatar API.
+ - Can also be used to communicate with the Avatar API.
 This will inherently use the GPT3 model.

+    write_api:

+        For example: $ python3 main.py write_api zebra

+        This will generate a monologue based on zebra (wrapped in our prompt engineering to format as monologue) and write it to the Avatar team's API.
+Write will rewrite the file, not append to it.

+    append_api:
-    For example: $ python3 main.py avatar_api zebra
+        For example: $ python3 main.py append_api zebra

-    This will generate a monologue based on zebra (wrapped in our prompt engineering to format as monologue) and send it to the Avatar team's API
+        This will generate a monologue based on zebra (wrapped in our prompt engineering to format as monologue) and append it to the Avatar team's API.
+Append will add to the exisiting file, not rewrite it.

+    read_api:
+        For example: $ python3 main.py read_api file_name
+            currently, file_name has no effect on this read since the file name is hard set to "avatar_text"

+        This should output the content written to "avatar_text" file.
+Not currently working.

 helpers.py